 - A. Outpatient Records.
 An Outpatient Record shall be completed for each outpatient and shall include the following: - 1.
 History and physical examination of the patient (not applicable if for diagnostic services and/or outpatient therapy services); - 2.
 Orders and reports of diagnostic services and outpatient therapy services; - 3.
 Patient's diagnosis and summary of treatment received recorded by the attending physician; - 4.
 Documentation of any medications administered; - 5.
 Progress notes for subsequent clinic visits recorded by applicable disciplines (practitioners); - 6.
 Outpatient Surgery record requirements (See also item F. of Section 14, Health Information Services.); and - 7.
 Discharge instructions. - B. Emergency Room Records.
 An Emergency Room Record shall be completed for each patient who presents for treatment at the Emergency Room and shall include the following: - 1.
 Patient identification; - 2.
 Date and the following times: - a.
 Admission; - b.
 Time physician was notified of patient's presence in the Emergency Room; - c.
-Time of physician's arrival to treat the patient; - d.
+Time of physician's arrival if applicable; - d.
 Discharge. - 3.
 History (when the injury or onset of symptoms occurred); - 4.
 Vital signs; - 5.
-Nurses' assessment and physical findings: - 6.
-Diagnosis (as stated by the physician);
+Nurses' assessment and physical findings;

+- 6. Diagnosis;

 - 7. Record of treatment including documentation of verbal orders and of medication quantities administered with the initials of person(s) administering the medications.
-Also, type and amount of local anesthetic, if administered; - 8.
-Diagnostic reports with specific orders noted; - 9.
-Instructions to patients for follow-up care (e.g., do not drive after receiving sedatives, return to physician's office for removal of sutures in one (1) week); - Disposition of case (how the patient left, condition of the patient on discharge and if patient was accompanied); - 11.
-Signature of patient or his/her representative; - 12.
-Physician's signature and date; and - 13.
-A discharge order signed by the physician on the Emergency Room record. - 14.
-The ambulance record shall be transferred with the patient.
+Also, type and amount of local anesthetic, if administered;

+- 8. Diagnostic reports with specific orders noted;

+- 9. Instructions to patients for follow-up care (e.g., do not drive after receiving sedatives, return to physician's office for removal of sutures in one week);

+- 10. Disposition of case;

+- 11. Signature of patient or his/her representative;

+- 12. Signed and dated discharge order.

+- 13. The ambulance record shall be transferred with the patient.

-NOTE: Emergency Room Records shall be completed within twenty-four (24) hours of the patient's visit.
+- NOTE: Emergency Room Records shall be completed within 24 hours of the patient's visit.

 - C. Observation Records.
 A record of every patient admitted to an observation status shall be maintained.
 The Observation record shall include, at a minimum:

-- 1. Patient identification data:
+- 1. Patient identification data;

 - 2. Physician's diagnosis and therapeutic orders dated and timed;

 - 3. History and physical;

 - 4. Physician's progress notes, including results of treatment;

 - 5. Nursing assessment by a Registered Nurse;

 - 6. Nursing observations;

 - 7. Results of all diagnostic testing;

 - 8. Medication Administration Record;

 - 9. Allergies;

 - 10. Patient education;

 - 11. Plan for follow-up treatment; and

-- 12. Referrals.

-NOTE: Observation records are to be completed on patients who stay less than twenty-four (24) hours.
+- 12. Referrals. - NOTE: Observation records are to be completed on patients who stay less than 24 hours.